Games Without Frontiers

 "Listen, Hanabi, be careful when you're at the Hyuga compound.
 Something doesn't feel right there.
 And now these things targeting you, I don't like it."

 Her demure smile gave him the confidence he needed to get to the bottom of this.
+They sat there for a long moment just looking into each other's eyes letting the rest of the world around them go mute.

 "Well I need to tell Tsunade about your mission immediately.
 If our border patrols are getting directly attacked and our bloodlines targeted, we may be on the verge of a war.
 Don't go too far though, there's still plenty of training to be done."
 He grinned at her.